-Charleston has already taken several steps towards making Lowcountry Rapid Transit a reality.
+Our region has already taken several steps towards making Lowcountry Rapid Transit a reality.
 Charleston County included $600 million for mass transit in the half-cent sales tax referendum that passed in November 2016.
-The Berkeley-Charleston-Dorchester Council of Governments (BCDCOG) is applying for federal matching funds, and has completed a 15-month study to identify a 22-mile corridor for Lowcountry Rapid Transit along I-26, from Summerville to Charleston.
+The Berkeley-Charleston-Dorchester Council of Governments (BCDCOG) applied for federal matching funds, and completed a 15-month study to identify a 22-mile corridor for Lowcountry Rapid Transit along I-26, from Summerville to Charleston.
 More about the study is here.

 Now the project team is working to acquire competitive federal grant funding.
 The NEPA coordination process- a federal framework required for infrastructure projects to ensure the public is informed and involved in all environmental considerations and the decision-making process is also underway for the first phase of the project.
 This process allows the project team to learn as much as possible about the local area and communities in order to reach a decision that best meets the needs of the community and minimizes or avoids impacts to the environment and communities.

 As of fall 2020, the project team is coordinating meetings with City of North Charleston and City of Charleston to identify priorities in design and station area planning.
 In early 2021, the next round of public meetings will be held before developing corridor visuals for public consumption.
 After that, station design details will be finalized and the (NEPA) documentation for the defined project will follow.
 Then will come the refinement of capital cost estimates, run time assumptions, and ridership forecasts before the project breaks ground.
 The project is on schedule to be submitted to the Federal Transit Administration by September 2021 to enter the Engineering phase of the project.